chaoss/augur/README.md

 ---------------------
 Copyright © 2018 University of Nebraska at Omaha, University of Missouri and CHAOSS Project at the Linux Foundation

-GHData is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
+Augur is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the file [LICENSE](LICENSE) for more details.

 (This work has been funded through the Alfred P. Sloan Foundation)